cloud-native-everything/containerlab-sr-mpls-sros-ipv6/README.md

 ## Check status of services

 Some commands have been done using <b>Classic command line management interface mode</b>

+To make sure the ISIS config is working, run the following commands to verify ISIS adjacency and routing table.

 ```
 A:router1# show router isis adjacency